 Evergreen names award-winning leader, scholar and teacher to provost position

-(Olympia, Wash.) – Following a national search, The Evergreen State College has named Jennifer Drake, PhD, an award-winning academic leader, scholar and teacher, as its next academic vice president and provost.
+(Olympia, Wash.) – Following a national search, The Evergreen State College has named Jennifer Drake, PhD, an award-winning academic leader, scholar and teacher, as its next Vice President for Academic Affairs and Provost.
 She will assume the position in July.

 Dr. Drake has been the Dean of the Shaheen College of Arts and Sciences at the University of Indianapolis since 2013.
 In that role she has overseen nearly 300 full- and part-time faculty and provided administrative leadership for over 70 undergraduate and 9 graduate programs.

-At Evergreen, the academic vice president and provost oversees about 250 faculty, academic programs for about 3700 undergraduates and 300 graduate students, and four public service centers.
+At Evergreen, the Vice President for Academic Affairs and Provost oversees about 250 faculty, academic programs for about 3700 undergraduates and 300 graduate students, and four public service centers.

 “Dr. Drake will be an outstanding addition to the Evergreen community,” said Evergreen President George Bridges.
 “She has a track record of engaged listening, creative thinking and strategic action that will serve students and the college well.